This post may contain affiliate links. Please read our disclosure policy.

 Rather than making mini cheesecake bites in miniature muffin tins, I prefer to make a single square cheesecake in an 8-inch square pan and slice it into minis afterward.
 The preparation is much faster, and I prefer the smaller bites, too.

 Almost any sort of crunchy cookie can be ground into relatively fine crumbs that are just right for a graham cracker crust.
-Crunchy cookies are best because they have less moisture, which leads to clumping.
+Crunchy cookies are best because they have less moisture so the crust is crispy, not soft.

 Finally, press the cookie butter mixture into the bottom of a prepared square baking pan and set the pan aside.
 Be sure your pan is lined with nonstick aluminum foil or parchment paper to help get the cheesecake out of the pan using the liner as handles.